 You need to know what you’ll sell, how you’ll market your product or service, and how much money it’ll take to get everything started.

 Planning this out beforehand will save you a lot of time and headaches later on.

 Create your SWOT Analysis

 A SWOT analysis is a list of your strengths, weaknesses, opportunities, and threats that will affect the success of your business.

 When creating this list, be as detailed as possible.
-Make sure to come up with realistic solutions for the problems that you find.
+Make sure to devise realistic solutions for the problems you find.

 Your Business Is A Solution

 People won’t buy your product/service if they don’t need it.

 If you can figure out people’s problems or something they lack in their lives and create a business around that, you will be on the fast track to success.